Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Introduction

 \section{Introduction}

-It is well known \cite{mumford1972an-analytic-construction, namikawa1976a-new-compactification-of-the-siegel1, alexeev2002complete-moduli} that there exists a functorial, geometrically meaningful compactification of the moduli space of principally polarized abelian varieties $A_g$ via stable pairs whose normalization is a distinguished toroidal compactification $\oA_g^{\rm vor}$ for the 2nd Voronoi fan.
+It is well known \cite{mumford1972an-analytic-construction, namikawa1976a-new-compactification-of-the-siegel1, alexeev1999on-mumfords-construction, alexeev2002complete-moduli} that there exists a functorial, geometrically meaningful compactification of the moduli space of principally polarized abelian varieties $A_g$ via stable pairs whose normalization is a distinguished toroidal compactification $\oA_g^{\rm vor}$ for the 2nd Voronoi fan.
 Finding analogous compactifications for moduli spaces of K3 surfaces is a major problem that guided and motivated a lot of research in the last twenty years.
 Here, we solve this problem in the case of elliptic K3 surfaces, and in two different ways.

-The moduli space of stable pairs provides a geometrically meaningful compactification $\oP_{2d, n}$ for the moduli space $P_{2d, n}$ of pairs $(X,\epsilon R)$, where $X$ is a K3 surface with $ADE$ singularities, $L$ a primitive ample polarization of degree $L^2=2d$, and $R\in |nL|$ an effective divisor (for technical details, see e.g. \cite{alexeev2019stable-pair}, Section 3D and Theorem 3.11).
+The moduli space of stable pairs provides a geometrically meaningful compactification $\oP_{2d, n}$ for the moduli space $P_{2d, n}$ of pairs $(X,\epsilon R)$, where $X$ is a K3 surface with $ADE$ singularities, $L$ a primitive ample polarization of degree $L^2=2d$, and $R\in |nL|$ an effective divisor.
+We recall this construction in Section~\ref{sec:complete-moduli}.

 Let $F$ be a moduli space of K3 surfaces with lattice polarization $\bM\subset\Pic X$.
 The most common example is the moduli space $F_{2d}$ of primitively polarized K3 surfaces $(X,L)$ of degree $L^2=2d$; here $\bM = \bZ h$ with $h^2=2d$.
 The main subject of this paper is $F=F_\el$, the moduli space of K3 surfaces polarized by the standard rank 2 even unimodular lattice $H=\II_{1,1}$, with a choice of vectors $s,f$ such that $s^2=-2$, $f^2=0$, $s\cdot f=1$.
 Choosing the marking appropriately, these are elliptic surfaces $X\to\bP^1$ with a section $s$ and fiber $f$.